 #3.
 Lower carb diets may help improve diabetic conditions.

 Many people turn to low-carb diets to help improve type 2 diabetes.
 Because carbohydrates induce an insulin spike, studies show improvements in glucose levels when carbs are reduced.

 One study found that diabetic dogs may also benefit from lower-carb diets.
 Researchers studied the insulin concentrations and postprandial plasma glucose effects of three different dog diets.

-Results indicated that postprandial glucose concentrations were lower in moderate carb diets than in higher carbs diets, suggesting that a low-carb diet may improve diabetic conditions (10).
+Results indicated that postprandial glucose concentrations were lower in moderate carb diets than in higher carbs diets, suggesting that a low-carb diet may improve diabetic conditions if you have a diabetic dog (10).